Feuerlabs/exometer/doc/README.md

 #### <a name="exometer_folsom_[entry]">exometer_folsom [entry]</a> ####

 The folsom entry integrates with the folsom metrics package provided by the boundary repo at github.
 Updated values sent to the folsom entry can be forwarded to folsom's counter, histogram, duration, meter, and spiral.

 Folsom integration is provided as a backup.
-New code using Exometer should use the native probes that duplicates folsom.
+New code using Exometer should use the native probes that duplicate folsom.

 #### <a name="exometer_function_[entry]">exometer_function [entry]</a> ####

 The function entry allows for a simple caller-supplied function to be invoked in order to retrieve non-exometer data.
 The